celsom3/celsomireles.com/source/_posts/Five-Dollars-An-Apple.md

 Oh yeah: no lunch. :-/

-And it's not like she has a budget to spend on lunches anyway, but the morning didn't give her time to make the usual turkey sandwich.
+And it's not like she has a budget to spend on lunch anyway, but the morning didn't give her time to make the usual turkey sandwich.

 > To the Circle K!

 All she has is 3 bucks; should be enough for an apple and maybe some yogurt thing about to expire.

 > Today wasn't so bad.
 It wasn't even that busy.
-Not the usual but-load of customers.
+Not the usual butt-load of customers.

 It's a beautiful day outside.
 The first of May, usually not too hot, even in the Valley of the Sun.